DrewAPeterson7671/mario/README.md

 ## Description

-_This Application in Ruby-Rails is a code review I completed for my boot camp, Epidcodus.
+_This Application in Ruby-Rails is a code review I completed for my boot camp, Epicodus.
 It is a test required to be finished in 8 hours to these specifications:_

 * Create from scratch Ruby/Rails app for a food importer showcasing their imported products.
 * Create an authentication system for users to log in.